vaerilius/Full-Stack---harjoitustyo/instructions.md

 - Update: Only candidate with same id can update or upload resume to the application
 - Add himself to job ad candidate list

+### 4. Online Users

+- Online users is shown at Users tab, online users state are handled on server.
+When you disconnect, refresh or sign in or sign up users are updated.